KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

 - For boolean arguments use 'True' or 'False' for fc use a value or 'm' for fc=1/1min or 'h' for fc=1/1h
 - If no arguments are passed the scrypt defaults to preset arguments sepcified inside the script
+- When power threshold or low pass filter are set to 'False' still need to pass Pth or fc so pass any value eg. '0'

 Last updated: 08.09.2023
 By Lukas Kostal